Memcached: Security

 Most deployments of Memcached are within trusted networks where clients may freely connect to any server.
 However, sometimes Memcached is deployed in untrusted networks or where administrators want to exercise control over the clients that are connecting.
-For this purpose Memcached can be compiled with optional SASL authentication support.
+For this purpose, Memcached can be compiled with optional SASL authentication support.
 The SASL support requires the binary protocol.

 A presentation at BlackHat USA 2010 revealed that a number of large public websites had left Memcached open to inspection, analysis, retrieval, and modification of data.

 Even within a trusted organisation, the flat trust model of memcached may have security implications.
 For efficient simplicity, all Memcached operations are treated equally.
 Clients with a valid need for access to low-security entries within the cache gain access to all entries within the cache, even when these are higher-security and that client has no justifiable need for them.
-If the cache key can be either predicted, guessed or found by exhaustive searching, its cache entry may be retrieved.
+If the cache key can be predicted, guessed, or found by exhaustive searching, its cache entry may be retrieved.

-Some attempt to isolate setting and reading data may be made in situations such as high volume web publishing.
-A farm of outward-facing content servers have read access to memcached containing published pages or page components, but no write access.
+Some attempts to isolate the setting and reading data may be made in situations such as high-volume web publishing.
+A farm of outward-facing content servers has read access to memcached containing published pages or page components, but no write access.
 Where new content is published (and is not yet in memcached), a request is instead sent to content generation servers that are not publicly accessible to create the content unit and add it to memcached.
 The content server then retries to retrieve it and serve it outwards.